2060-io/2060-demos/containers/citizen-registry/docker-dev/README.md

-# Getting started with docker
+# Setting up a development environment with docker

-## Prerequisites

-### Install Hologram DIDcomm messaging Mobile App

-Find the Hologram Messenger App on Playstore or App Store

-### Setup a SSL port forwarding service
+## Setup a SSL port forwarding service

 For beeing able to test the service directly from your cellphone, you will need a port forwarding service.
 In this exemple, we will use the ngrok service.
 The free version of ngrok is enough.